ryanoneill416/mod_cartel/TESTING.md

 - To amend this I will be required to either rearrange the format of the applications stlying or use seperate images for differnet device width parameters.
 - Another solution would be to build a dedicated mobile app for the application.
 - As this was noted towards the later stage of development, this issue was not remedied and will be prioritised in further development of the application.

+<h3>Cacheing Policy</h3>

+- Application cacheing is something I need to spend time expanding my knowledge on.
+- It will render the application more efficiently and also improve my lighthouse score.

+<a href="#contents">Back to Top</a>